cul-it/orcid-api-client/README.md

 ```

 ### If your application is not based on maven:
-The `mvn install` command created a JAR file here:
+The `mvn install` commands created a JAR files here:

 ```
 ~/.m2/repository/edu/cornell/library/orcid-api-client/1.0-SNAPSHOT/orcid-api-client-1.0-SNAPSHOT.jar
+~/.m2/repository/org/orcid/orcid-model/1.1.5-SNAPSHOT/orcid-model-1.1.5-SNAPSHOT.jar
 ```
-Copy the JAR file into your application.
+Copy these JAR files into your application.

 ## Configuration